michal-flaska/ue5_tutorial/NOTES.md

 ### Landscape:
 - You can hold shift while using tools (like sculpt) to inverse them.
   - For example, you don't sculpt a hill but a hole.
+- You can hit 'end' on your keyboard to snap items to the ground (landscape) in the level.

 ### Blueprints
 - There are level blueprints